Types of Girl about the Globe – Beach GatG, History GatG, Sightseeing GatG

 Did you know? – Dubrovnik was the location used to film the King’s Landing in the Game of Thrones.

 Can there be any prettier Old Town in Europe?
 This Medieval city has a moving history both within and outside its fortified walls.
-Being on the Dalmatian coast means than Dubrovnik has Mediterranean temperatures and some of the nicest coastline.
+Being on the Dalmatian coast means that Dubrovnik has Mediterranean temperatures and some of the nicest coastline.

 Known as the ‘pearl of the Adriatic,’ the City of Dubrovnik is a UNESCO World Heritage Site and its timeless beauty makes it a mecca for history lovers.
 Once a great trading hub, the city is now one of the biggest tourist destinations in the Mediterranean with outside cafes and a quaint marina.